 This ski has unparalleled performance when it comes to floatation.
 While it falls short in other categories, we believe that the Pescado is highly-tuned to excel in untouched snow.

-Surfing the deep comes naturally to the Line Pescado.
+Surfing the deep comes naturally to the Pescado.

 Stability at Speed

-The softness and dimensional length of the Pescado don't really afford high-speed maneuvers in variable snow, earning ita 5 out of 10 for this metric.
-The only ski that received a lower score in this metric was the even softer Salomon QST 118.
-This model is more designed for soft, blower conditions where the only real speed limit is imposed by the angle of terrain you're skiing.
+The softness and dimensional length of the Pescado don't really afford high-speed maneuvers in variable snow, earning it an average score for this metric.
 When the conditions are right, you can let the Pescado run as fast as you'd like.
 But when you venture into tracked-out or frozen surfaces, it much prefers smaller turn shapes at lower speeds.

-Considerations of speed aside, the Pescado boasts a very broad construction that provides the skier with a large platform to stand on.
+Speed considerations aside, the Pescado boasts a very broad construction that provides the skier with a large platform to stand on.
 Bumps, chunks, and contours are easily dampened at a moderate pace.
-But when driven at mach speeds, you'd better hope that you're skiing freshies.
-Top scorers for this metric include the Moment Wildcat, Volkl Confession, Head A-Star, and Blizzard Spur.
+But when driven at Mach speeds, you'd better hope that you're skiing freshies.

 The butter knife edges of the Pescado are still able to carve sun-softened corduroy.